cerebral-legacy/cerebral-website/app/markdown/signals.md

 controller.signal('appMounted', signal);
 ```

-As you see there are not only functions that are used to express flow.
+As you can see, there are not only functions that are used to express flow.
 You also have arrays and objects.
-Normally array and object literals defines data structure.
-In a signal it defines behaviour.
-When an array is an item of an other array it means that its contents will run asynchronously.
+Normally arrays and object literals define data structure.
+Inside a signal however, they define behaviour.
+An array inside an array means its contents will run asynchronously.
 The *getUser* action will run asynchronously.
 An object is used to define paths.
 This means that the execution of an action can result in different outcomes.
-Paths are also defined as arrays, but they are not asynchronous because they are not items of an array.
-If you would define an array inside a path though, that would run asynchronous.
+Each output path is itself just a normal chain of actions, subject to the same rules as normal.
+For example, you can define sub-paths within paths and if you want to use an asynchronous action within a path, you'd still need to wrap it in an a second array.

 ### Namespace signals